shambhavisudarsan4/personal-portfolio/README.md

-# Portfolio Blog Starter
+# Shambhavi Sudarsan's Portfolio

-This is a porfolio site template complete with a blog.
-Includes:
+This is my personal portfolio site template complete with a blog.
+It includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)